Affordable Housing

 Updates and Announcements

-Property owners in unincorporated Marin may apply to receive building and planning fee waivers for the development of Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs).
+Property owners in unincorporated Marin interested in building an ADU are encouraged to apply to the County's ADU Fee Waiver Program.
 Visit the County's ADU webpage for more information and ADU Marin for additional resources on how to build and rent second units in Marin County.

 Yes there are.
 Affordable homes are found in nearly all neighborhoods and come in all sizes.
 Some examples may be seen in the slideshow.